larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The moderator team may expand or contract based on operational experience.
 Apart from appointing and replacing moderators, the IESG shall refrain from the day-to-day operation and management of the moderator team.
-The moderators may decide to consult with the IESG when needed.
+The moderators may consult with the IESG when needed.

 Because the IESG and IAB are in the appeals chain for moderator team